EMDR & ART

-EMDR (Eye Movement Desensitization and Reprocessing) is a specialized treatment created by Francine Shapiro.
-This is a unique, efficient, and highly effective therapy technique for deeper mental, emotional, and physical healing.
-It was designed for trauma, but extensive research has shown that it is effective for a variety of issues, as well as improving confidence and performance.
+EMDR (Eye Movement Desensitization and Reprocessing) and ART (Accelerated Resolution Therapy) These are unique, efficient, and highly effective therapy techniques for deeper mental, emotional, and physical healing.
+They were designed for trauma, but extensive research has shown that it is effective for a variety of issues, as well as improving confidence and performance.

 EMDR can be very effective for: